 How did Emma Smith exemplify the “reformist spirit of the age”?

-Emma, perhaps my figure to research for this book, was raised in a Methodist faith that valued cultural reform.
+Emma, perhaps my most difficult figure to research for this book, was raised in a Methodist faith that valued cultural reform.
 The desire to make the world a better place through spiritual renewal and temporal discipline was common during the early nineteenth-century, and Emma exemplified many of the movement’s principles and priorities.

 Even when she was expected to take a back seat to her husband, the prophet, she was eager to steer the church, and Nauvoo, in the right direction.
 This included leading the Relief Society when it was organized in 1842, as well as her outspoken opposition to rumors of polygamy and infidelity that cropped up that same year.